dogweather/forkful/content/en/cpp/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers extend the real numbers by adding an imaginary unit, represented as 'i', where i^2 = -1.
-Programmers use them for simulations, signal processing, and solving math problems that demand working in two dimensions.

 ## How to:
 C++ has a built-in library `<complex>` that eases working with complex numbers.
 Here's a quick look: